filipmacek/Movement/README.md

 #### Map
 Google Maps, which shows start and end location data points with pinpoint.
-Also, around each location point, there is a circle with the radius of 21 meters is a condition we set up to acknowledge that the user did visit this point.
+Also, around each location point, there is a circle with the radius of 20 meter.
+We set up this condition to acknowledge that the user did visit this point.

 <p align='center'>